 Convocation approved the inclusion of the voluntary question in these reports at its May 2009 meeting.

-Why is the Law Society of Upper Canada asking lawyers and paralegals to self-identify?
+Why is the Law Society of Ontario asking lawyers and paralegals to self-identify?

 Is this the first time that the Law Society has asked lawyers and paralegals to self-identify?